SAP/open-ux-tools/packages/store/README.md

 ## Add an entity

 Entity classes are simple.
-They don't do much other than list the properties that will be serialized. `@serilizable` and `@sensitive` are two annotations that are understood by the hybrid store.
+They don't do much other than list the properties that will be serialized. `@serializable` and `@sensitiveData` are two annotations that are understood by the hybrid store.

 The system entity for example looks like this:
 ```typescript